buddhafinger/vgt-spigot-mc/README.md

 TO DO:
-Still getting my head around the basics.
+Still getting my head around the basics - pluggins, building, permissions, commands, ops etc.

 Aim to maintain a 'vanilla' flavor of this repo.

 Create branches for a pre-modded version, World Edit, Essentials etc.

+Add in more useful commands and some example configs for pluggins.

+Lock down permissions on server - a little too open for my liking.

+Set spigot server to start on boot once it's installed.
+Doesn't appear to be workign at the moment.